BIRSBiointegration/Hackathon/seqFISH/README.md

 This study integrates sequencing and imaging-based single-cell transcriptomic profiling methods.
-The authors showed that incorportation of scRNAseq data improved cell type mapping over using seqFISH data analysis alone, while including the seqFISH data enabled the identification of spatial structure in the scRNAseq data.
+The authors showed that incorportation of scRNAseq data improved cell type mapping over using seqFISH data analysis alone, while including the seqFISH data enabled the identification of spatial structure in the scRNAseq data (Figure from Zhu *et al* 2018).
 For our workshop, we focus on a subset of these data that contain matched seqFISH and scRNAseq data for the adult mouse visual cortex.

 ![Overview of the integration of seqFISH and scRNAseq (from Figure 1 of Zhu et al 2018)](Fig1.jpg)